mikesir87/rbtc-presentation-2017-june-22/src/slides.md

   - `docker logs sleeper` - look at the PID for the bash/sleep
   - `ps aux` - notice that their different PIDs

-- Ok... this was all phone, but the question then is...
+- Ok... this was all fun, but the question then is...

 ---
 class: middle, center, inverse